CGRC RACING RULES

 Officials and veterinary surgeon:

-1. The following officials shall be appointed for every greyhound race track, namely: Judge, Racing Manager, Veterinary Surgeon, Starter, Haredriver, Timekeeper, Stewards of the meeting.
+1. The following officials shall be appointed for every greyhound race track, namely: Jury - Judge, Stewards .
+Racing Manager, Veterinary Surgeon, Starter, Haredriver, Timekeeper.

 2. If an official is, due to personal reasons (accident, illness etc.), not able to join the meeting, the racing manager shall be informed immediately after the official got knowledge of the prevention.

-3. Every complaint against an official shall be made to the controlling authority, clearly stating the reasons of complaint.
+3. Every complaint against an official shall be made to the jury, clearly stating the reasons of complaint.

 1. The judge shall occupy the judge's box for the duration of each race of a meeting.
-Unless the stewards of a meeting decide otherwise, the judge shall indicate to them the order of finish.
 The distance, number and time of at least the winning greyhound as well as the order of finish of the other competitors shall be publicly announced.

 2. The result of a race shall be the order in which the noses of the competing greyhounds reach the winning line as decided by the judge following any necessary consultation with the stewards of the meeting.